saymrwulf/onnxruntime/notes.md

-2016-12-12T22:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2016-12-12T17:01:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2017-03-16T18:10:00 - Implementing approach from a new paper read last night (onnxruntime)
+2016-12-12T22:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2016-12-12T17:01:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2017-03-16T18:10:00 - Implementing approach from a new paper read last night (onnxruntime) 2017-03-16T03:15:00 - Implementing approach from a new paper read last night (onnxruntime)